Kozo Iizuka: Higashi-Ikebukuro runaway car crash and trial

-Following the crash, Iizuka is reported to have explained that he was hurrying in his car to a French restaurant where he had made a lunch reservation, concerned that he and his wife would be late.
+Following the crash, Iizuka reportedly explained that he was hurrying in his car to a French restaurant where he had made a lunch reservation, concerned that he and his wife would be late.

 Hearings began on 8 October 2020, in which Iizuka continued to deny the charges, claiming that the car had malfunctioned, and saying that he had no memory of accelerating the car.
-On 4 March 2021, a 25 year veteran engineer from the car's manufacturer testified that they found no problems with the car's parts, but the defendant continued to profess that it was a malfunction.
+On 4 March 2021, a 25 year veteran engineer from the car's manufacturer testified that they found no problems with the car's parts, but the defense continued to profess that it was a malfunction.
 Iizuka continued to insist that he did nothing wrong at the trial on June 21, 2021.

 Iizuka's closing statement at the trial was that he "did not remember mistaking the accelerator for the brakes".
 The prosecution asked for seven years of incarceration at the sentencing hearing on July 15, 2021, the maximum allowed for the charge of manslaughter caused by negligent driving.

 Iizuka was sentenced to 5 years imprisonment on 2 September 2021 by the Tokyo Regional Court.
-Neither Iizuka nor the prosecutors appealed the sentence by the deadline of September 17, so the sentence was confirmed.
-The husband/father of the woman and girl killed by Iizuka, Takuya Matsunaga, commented saying that while it does not feel sufficient given how Iizuka spent the last two years making nonsensical claims, it is the maximum allowed, and that he is thankful to the prosecution for it.
+Neither Iizuka nor the prosecution appealed the sentence by the deadline of September 17, so the sentence was confirmed.
+The husband and father of the woman and child killed by Iizuka, Takuya Matsunaga, commented saying that, while it does not feel sufficient given how Iizuka spent the last two years making nonsensical claims, it is the maximum allowed, and that he is thankful to the prosecution for it.

 Iizuka's 2015 medal, the Order of the Sacred Treasure for Administrative Services in International Trade and Industry, was revoked after he accepted a sentence of five years in prison.